-- A series of application launchers (that you can easily add or remove using the drag and drop method, or by using a right-click on the "dock"). - All the open applications. - The capability to dispatch the applications to several virtual desktops (visualized on the right side pane). - A search engine for applications, files and even contacts.
+- A series of application launchers (that you can easily add or remove using the drag and drop method, or by using a right-click on the "dock"). - · All the open applications. - The capability to dispatch the applications to several virtual desktops (visualized under the search box). - A search engine for applications, files and even contacts.